cs3157-borowski/guides/login.md

 You should be prompted to input your password which you should have recieved in an email.
 Note, it might seem like you are typing in nothing when typing in your password.

 ## Writing Code with a Text Editor
 In this course, you will be writing code using a command line text editor on the class server.
-In previous semesters, most students and professors reccomend Vim.
-But you can do your own research and use any text-editor that you feel comfortable with.
+In previous semesters, most students and professors recommend Vim.
+But you can do your own research and use any text-editor that you feel comfortable with (for example, Emacs).

 Spend the first few days going through the tutorials for your chosen text-editor.
 For those of you who choose Vim, you can use the built-in tutorial by running `vimtutor` in the command-line.
 Getting comfortable with your text-editor is very important for this course and will make it a lot easier when assignments become more complex, so practice early!